-After your debts are discharged, your creditors will update their report to show that there was a bankruptcy action and subsequent discharge.
+After you’ve worked with a bankruptcy lawyer and have had your debts are discharged, your creditors will update their report to show that there was a bankruptcy action and subsequent discharge.
 The amount owed should be reduced to zero, but the history of the accounts will remain on your report.
 (It’s always wise to get a copy of your credit report a couple months after discharge to ensure that this was updated appropriately.)

 If you had delinquent payments on your account, those will be removed seven years after the original delinquency date.
 If your accounts were paid on time before bankruptcy, they’ll be removed seven years from the date of filing your bankruptcy proceeding.

 Take heart: you’re not doomed to a bad credit score for the full 10 years.
 You will be able to rebuild your credit over time, which means your bankruptcy filing will have less of an impact on lenders’ decisions.

 Bankruptcy is a major decision that isn’t without drawbacks.
 Most people are worried about their credit score after a discharged bankruptcy in The Woodlands, TX, but are relieved to hear that it’s not a be-all, end-all bar to credit.